 To date, the Breast Recurrence Score test has been ordered in over 900,000 patients.3 Many women who received high Recurrence Score results were able to choose chemotherapy as a potentially life-saving treatment.
 The majority of women with low Recurrence Score results were able to effectively pursue hormonal therapy alone and avoid the unnecessary side effects of chemotherapy.4-11

-The Oncotype DX test has been available in Canada since the end of 2007, and, to date, over 25,000 Canadian women have benefited from testing.
-There is publicly funded coverage for Invasive Breast Cancer patients in a number of Canadian provinces.
+The Oncotype DX test has been available in Canada since the end of 2007, and, to date, over 45,000 Canadian women have benefited from testing.
+In all Canadian provinces (British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, Nova Scotia, PEI, New Brunswick and Newfoundland), the test is publicly funded for patients with early stage node negative breast cancer.
+The test is also publicly funded for patients with node positive breast cancer (1-3 nodes) in Saskatchewan, Manitoba and Newfoundland.
 Individual patients also have the option of paying for the test themselves if there is no coverage in their province, or if they do not meet pre-specified provincial eligibility criteria.

 Getting the test: No additional procedures are necessary